pvdz/tenko/README.md

 --nb                 Do not build (many actions will kick of a build before doing their thing, this prevents that)
 ```

+And many more.
 For details, `./t --help` should give you an up to date list of all actions and options.

 # Building